Homes of the future in Bridgend

-A housing development of 14 eco homes, which are designed to use daylight to provide the majority of their energy, is nearing completion in Bridgend.
+A housing development of 14 eco homes, which are designed to use daylight to provide the majority of their energy, has been completed in Bridgend.

 The houses and apartments being developed by Wales & West Housing at Rhiw Cefn Gwlad, Bryn Bragl, Bridgend have been designed to shape the way zero-carbon homes could be built in the future.